apuigsech/openlotto-contracts/README.md

 ### What is OpenLotto?

-OpenLotto is an open-source, blockchain-based lottery system designed to provide transparency, security, and fairness to participants.
-By leveraging the power of blockchain technology, OpenLotto aims to create a decentralized platform where players can engage in lotteries without relying on traditional centralized systems.
+OpenLotto is a cutting-edge open-source lottery platform built on the blockchain, offering a robust and versatile framework to create a wide range of diverse lotteries with a primary focus on transparency, security, and fairness.
+By harnessing the capabilities of blockchain technology, OpenLotto aims to redefine the conventional lottery industry, offering a decentralized ecosystem for participants to engage in thrilling games.

 ### How does it work?

-OpenLotto utilizes smartcontracts and blockchain technology to manage the entire lottery process; Players can participate by creating their tickets, and claiming their lottery prizes for winning tickets.
-Tickets are NFTs compatible so can be transferred.
-The results are determined based on secure and verifiable random number generation algorithms.
+OpenLotto leverages the blockchain technology to establish a tamper-proof and auditable lottery process.
+Its core functionalities encompass every aspect of the lottery journey; from creating diverse lotteries with unique logics to facilitating ticket sales and transparet prize distribution, without the requirement for intermediaries and central authorities.

+OpenLotto empowers everybody to become a lottery creator, unlocking the potential for limitless creativity.
+Users have the freedom to customize various aspects of the lottery experience, ranging from introducing innovative lottery logics and dynamics to setting ticket prices and determining income distribution.
+Creators hold complete autonomy to design exceptional winner selection mechanisms and decide how prizes are distributed among lucky participants.

+This flexibility for the creation of lotteries enriches the gaming experience for all participants, offering an enticing and diverse range of lotteries to explore and engage with.

 ## Features